NUKIB/misp-modules/README.md

 # MISP Modules

-Container image for [MISP modules](https://github.com/MISP/misp-modules) based on CentOS Stream 8.
+Container image for [MISP modules](https://github.com/MISP/misp-modules) based on AlmaLinux 8.

 This image is intended to use with [MISP](https://github.com/MISP/misp) image.